Operations & Benchmarks

 See your real provider contribution margin, calculated from your actual books.

 Spa Ledger builds a weekly P&L that separates provider revenue, injectable COGS, and direct compensation by injector so you can see contribution margin per provider, not just practice-wide.
-If your numbers are not structured this way yet, we build it from scratch.
-Your first month is free.
-No card required.
+No onboarding fee.
+30-day satisfaction guarantee.

 Frequently asked questions

-Most med spa injector commission rates fall between 20% and 30% of provider revenue, according to widely cited industry compensation surveys.
+Most med spa injector commission rates fall between 20% and 30% of provider revenue.
 The specific rate depends on whether the commission is calculated on gross revenue or net of consumables.
 At 20% on net of consumables with 40% injectable COGS, a provider generating $400,000 in revenue earns $48,000 in commission.
 At 20% on gross revenue, the same provider earns $80,000.
 The structure of the commission base matters as much as the rate.

 Base salary plus commission above a production threshold outperforms both alternatives at most revenue tiers when the target provider contribution margin is 25 to 35%.
 A pure salary protects the practice at low utilization but creates no upside incentive.
 Straight commission creates income instability for the provider and, in many states, triggers W-2 misclassification risk for licensed healthcare providers.
 The hybrid model aligns incentives while keeping compliance exposure lower than straight commission.

 Net of consumables commission is calculated as: (Provider Revenue minus Injectable COGS) multiplied by the Commission Rate.
 For a provider generating $400,000 in revenue with injectable COGS at 40%, the commission base is $240,000.
 At a 20% commission rate, the provider earns $48,000 in commission.
-The injectable COGS benchmark for medical spas is 30 to 40% of injectable revenue, so the net-of-consumables method keeps the practice's gross margin intact regardless of product mix or treatment volume.
+The injectable COGS benchmark for medical spas is 30 to 40% of injectable revenue, so the net-of-consumables method keeps the practice's gross margin intact regardless of product mix.

 The BLS OEWS May 2024 mean annual NP wage is $132,050.
 Adding employer FICA at 7.65% plus a standard benefits load brings the fully loaded cost to approximately $151,858 per year.
 This is the figure that belongs in your P&L as direct labor, not the base wage.
-Using the base wage understates your true provider cost and makes contribution margin look better than it actually is, which leads to commission structures that are set too high relative to what the practice can sustain.
+Using the base wage understates your true provider cost and makes contribution margin look better than it actually is.

 At a $164 average ticket and a 25% target provider contribution margin after COGS and direct comp, a full-time NP needs approximately 51 treatments per week to clear that threshold at BLS wages.
-Zenoti data shows average med spa staff utilization at 47%, which translates to roughly 38 treatments per week for a full-time provider.
+Zenoti data shows average med spa staff utilization at 47%, which translates to roughly 38 treatments per week.
 That gap, 13 treatments per week, is where contribution margin goes from green to yellow on most practices' books.
-The compensation model should reflect actual utilization, not the 78% top-performer rate.